Clinics & Services

 Telephone 029 2033 5208 for an appointment.

-We have an attached counsellor, who is able to provide short term therapy for some emotional and psychological difficulties.
+Also, we have an attached counsellor, who is able to provide short term therapy for some emotional and psychological difficulties.
 Until now access to counselling has been via referral by a GP, but from May 2020 you can self refer:

 Counselling services are now operating remotely, mainly by telephone.